GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation/README.md

 This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.

-The accuracy of a RoBERTa model fine-tuned on a subset of IMDB sentiment dataset = 95.74 The accuracy of the same model on perturbed set = 88.26
+The accuracy of a RoBERTa model (fine-tuned on IMDB) on a subset of IMDB sentiment dataset = 95.74 The accuracy of the same model on the perturbed set = 88.26
 ```python
 dataset = load_dataset("imdb", split='test[:20%]')
 ```